Publications

 State-owned Enterprises and Entrusted Lending: Economic Growth and Business cycles in China Economic Inquiry

-Optimal central banking policies: Envisioning the post-digital yuan economy with loan prime rate-setting (With King Yoong Limand Chunping Liu) Emerging Markets Review
+Optimal central banking policies: Envisioning the post-digital yuan economy with loan prime rate-setting (with King Yoong Limand Chunping Liu) Emerging Markets Review

-Informal economy and Central bank digital currency (With Eun Young Oh) Economic Inquiry
+Informal economy and Central bank digital currency (with Eun Young Oh) Economic Inquiry

 Wiley Research Headline September/2022 -- Topical Evidence Article

-Mitigating economic volatility: When building efficient financial markets should supersede conventional economic policy (with M. Emranul Haque and Paul Middleditch) at Journal of Government and Economics
+Mitigating economic volatility: When building efficient financial markets should supersede conventional economic policy (with M. Emranul Haque and Paul Middleditch) Journal of Government and Economics

 Working Papers